Welcome, Seeker of Forbidden Knowledge, to Sunday's harder puzzle, week 42 of the year 2025.

 Sometimes leaves a trace of a sense of idleness.

-Sometimes leaves a trace of a nasty paper cut.
+Sometimes leaves a trace of a bundle of hemp fibers.

 grid [L]